Congressional Republicans stick by Trump after conviction, call it a "travesty of justice"

 "Today is a shameful day in American history," Republican House Speaker Mike Johnson said in a statement.
 "This was a purely political exercise, not a legal one."

+In a social media post Thursday evening, Senate Minority Leader Mitch McConnell wrote that "these charges never should have been brought in the first place.
+I expect the conviction to be overturned on appeal."

 Trump was convicted by the jury on 34 felony counts for falsifying business records to conceal a $130,000 payment to adult film star Stormy Daniels to buy her silence about an alleged sexual encounter before the 2016 presidential election.
-The verdict came as the presidential election is well underway, setting up an unprecedented moment, where the presumptive Republican nominee will likely be a convicted felon — and could even be imprisoned during his campaign when
+The verdict came as the presidential election is well underway, setting up an unprecedented moment where the presumptive Republican nominee will be a convicted felon — and could even be imprisoned during his campaign, though many legal analysts say that's unlikely.

 But prominent Republicans wasted little time before coming to the former president's side.
 Sen. Marco Rubio, a Florida Republican who is among a list of individuals thought to be under consideration for Trump's running mate, called the verdict "a complete travesty that makes a mockery of our system of justice."